Meet Your Paralegal Instructors

 Robert "Sam" Phillips - Tort Law and Personal Injury

-(CON) Program with the South Carolina Department of Health and Environmental Control
+of Need (CON) Program with the South Carolina Department of Health and Environmental

-(DHEC).
-Mr. Phillips also serves as the Deputy Staff Judge Advocate General for the
+Control (DHEC) and as the Staff Judge Advocate for the South Carolina State Guard.

 Prior to joining DHEC, Mr. Phillips was a trial and appellate lawyer with the Finkel